mansisingh2803/DevMeet/readme.md

 - Set the expiry of JWT token and cookies to 7 days
 - Create userSchema method to getJWT()
 - Create userSchema method to comparepassword(password)

+Lec 11
+- Explore tinder APIs
+- Create a list of all API you can think of in Dev Tinder
+- Group multiple routes under respective routers